Streamlining Lead Management to Increase Appointments

-According to Nick Cosette, SimpSocial’s Head of Operations, “The biggest challenge for car dealers is getting in touch with potential customers so they can nurture them.”
+According to SimpSocial’s chief, “the biggest challenge for car dealers is getting in touch with potential customers so they can nurture them.”
 Incorrect contact information and disconnected phone lines are a couple of causes for this.
 However, a more important factor is that sales and BDC teams don’t react swiftly enough to new prospects, who need high-quality solutions practically immediately.

 Dealerships may boost lead contact rates while relieving the burden on sales personnel thanks to automation.
 By automatically sending the appropriate message to the appropriate location at the appropriate time, auto-responders do tasks that people are unable to reliably and effectively complete at scale.

 Good message.
 Incoming inquiries can be automatically responded to with pertinent responses from auto-responders that are customized for each individual lead or group of leads.
 Dealerships can tailor their responses depending on a number of factors, including the type of lead inquiry (new vehicle, used vehicle, upgrade) and the lead source (dealership website, third-party website, referral).
 To establish trust with customers and help them feel valued rather than just another number, personalization is crucial.

 Right location.
 Dealerships must be certain that their consumer outreach uses a successful channel of communication.
 Even if chat, email, and the phone all have their advantages, SMS consistently produces the best results.
 98% of texts are read and opened.
 To increase the likelihood that prospective purchasers will pick up and read the message, auto-responders can send text messages to them automatically.